-The most difficult part of writing nonfiction is deciding what to leave out of my narrative.
-In Step Right Up: How Doc and Jim Key Taught the World About Kindness, it was especially painful to leave out super-cool details and anecdotes.
-Kids ask me about behind-the-scenes goodies at almost every school I visit, so I decided to compile the most frequently asked questions, along with bonus material.
+The most difficult part of writing a nonfiction picture book is deciding what to leave out of a space-constrained narrative.
+In Step Right Up: How Doc and Jim Key Taught the World About Kindness, it was especially painful to leave out amazing anecdotes and details.
+At almost every school visit presentation about the book, kids almost always ask for deleted or omitted nuggets of awesomeness, so I decided to compile the most frequently asked questions and some bonus material here.

 Why did Doc join the Confederate side during the Civil War?

-To be clear, Doc didn’t join the war.
-He followed the Key sons into the Confederacy to keep them safe.
+To be clear, according to my research, Doc didn’t join the war.
+Rather, he followed the Key sons into the Confederacy to keep them safe.
 Later, in a Beautiful Jim Key promotional pamphlet, Doc was quoted as saying, “I loved my young masters.
 I was afraid they would get killed or not have anything to eat, so I went with them.”

-In a 1903 letter published in the Washington Times, John F. Key, one of the former master’s three sons, wrote: “When the war came on, being very much attached to his master’s family, he accompanied his three sons as servant into the Confederate Army, one of the sons, the undersigned, remaining attached tot he army until the close of the war.”
-And, “. . . on the surrender of Fort Donelson, he took on his back the only one of his young masters who was present, and evading the pickets, escaped.”
+In a 1903 letter, published in the Washington Times, John F. Key, one of Doc’s former master’s three sons, wrote: “When the war came on, being very much attached to his master’s family, he [Doc] accompanied his three sons as servant into the Confederate Army.
+One of the sons, the undersigned, remaining attached to the army until the close of the war.” “. . . on the surrender of Fort Donelson, he took on his back the only one of his young masters who was present, and evading the pickets, escaped.”

-Tennessee, with its three distinct regions, has a complex history related to slavery, Confederate and Union occupation, and the timeline of emancipation.
+The three distinct regions in Tennessee have complex and varied histories related to slavery, Confederate and Union occupation, and the timeline of emancipation.
 There’s not enough space here to go into it, but I encourage you to read about it.
-Or bring me to your school for a fuller conversation.
+Or invite me to your school for a fuller conversation.

 What surprised you most about Doc’s Civil War experience?

 So much about Doc surprised me!
-Here are just a few:
+Here are just a few tidbits to ponder:

-* The fact that he could have hightailed it to freedom, but chose to stay with the master’s sons.
-Here are some tidbits to ponder:
+* Doc could have hightailed it to freedom during the war, but he chose to stay with the master’s sons to keep them safe and well fed.

-* The fact that he was caught twice and charged with being a spy.
-There are conflicting reports about how he escaped the hangman’s noose or firing squad.
+* While in service of his young charges, he was caught twice and charged with being a spy.
+There are conflicting reports about how he escaped the hangman’s noose or firing squad, ranging from him winning his freedom in poker games to covertly retrieving hidden money in exchange for his freedom.
+We’ll never know.

-* Maybe the most surprising of all was that, after the war, Doc, a free man, worked to pay off the $5,000 mortgage of his former master’s widow.
+* One of the most surprising facts was that, after the war, Doc, then a free man, worked to pay off the $5,000 mortgage of his former master’s widow.
 Some reports also indicate that he sent the sons to school and bought one of them a house.
-Wow, right?

-Over his life, Doc married four strong, attractive, intelligent women.
-Unfortunately, three of them died during their marriage.
-What heartbreak, right?
-Their names were Lucy Davidson (married 17 years), Hattie Davidson, Lucinda Davis, and Maggie Davis.
-You’ve probably guessed that Doc married two sets of sisters.
-He did not have any children of his own—probably because he was always traveling.
+Doc did not have any children of his own — perhaps because he was always traveling.
 Beautiful Jim Key seems to have satisfied any parental longings for Doc.

 Was Jim the first animal Doc taught to perform tricks?

 Nope!
 Doc was quoted as saying that, when he was six years old, he taught a rooster and yellow dog to perform tricks.
-I also found newspaper articles dated as early as 1876—more than twenty years before Beautiful Jim Key was born—that mention a trained horse, a trick pony, and a trained monkey that drew crowds to his medicine wagon.
+I also found newspaper articles dated as early as 1876 — more than twenty years before Beautiful Jim Key was born — that mention a trained horse, a trick pony, and a trained monkey that drew crowds to his medicine wagon.
 Obviously, Doc had lots of experience with training animals before Jim.
-I assume Jim was the first horse he attempted to “educate.”
-By that time, Doc had the luxury of time, and he was already a wealthy man.
+We’ll never know if Jim was the first horse that Doc tried to “educate.”
+We do know that, by that time Jim was born, Doc had the luxury of time, and he was already a wealthy man.

 Why did Doc name the horse Beautiful Jim Key?